active-group/siemens-ad-haskell-training-2022/README.md

 ## VSCode

-There are (at least) two alternative possibilities to get LSP integration for Haskell working seamlessly:
+There are (at least) three alternative possibilities to get LSP integration for Haskell working seamlessly.
+Install the following extensions first:

+- `haskell.haskell`
+- `bbenoist.nix`

+Then choose one of the following methods, with the first being the
+simplest:

+### Starting `code` from withing a Nix environment

+- Enter the Nix development environment via `nix develop`
+- Then execute `code .`
+- Open the `MyLib.hs` file and change something; after a while, you should see some LSP feedback

 ### `direnv`